andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/organization-for-the-protection-of-natural-persons/dutch-legal-system-judges-and-lawyers-under-attack/dutch-family-law-attorneys/letter-to-Ministry_of_Justice_and_Security.md

 12 September 2026, The Netherlands

-Ministry of Justice and Security, minister of Justice and Security,
+Ministry of Justice and Security, minister of Justice and Security van Weel,

 I write you with regard to the research done by Investico and RTL Nieuws.